vippsas/vipps-developers/vipps-getting-started.md

 ## Getting the API keys

-API keys can be retrieved, by logging in with BankID on [portal.vipps.no](https://portal.vipps.no), under the `Utvikler` menu item.
+The API keys can be retrieved by logging in with BankID on [portal.vipps.no](https://portal.vipps.no), under the `Utvikler` menu item.
-Since this gives access to API keys for both the test and production environment, we require BankID.
+Since this gives access to API keys for both the test and production environment, BankID is required.

 **Please note:**

 * Vipps can not provide API keys in any other way, such as by email, as the API keys give access to transferring money.
 * Vipps will never ask for your API keys, and you must keep them secret.
 * If your developers do not have Norwegian BankID, you will need to retrieve the API keys for them, and send them to the developers in a secure way.
 * Do _not_ send API keys unencrypted by email.
 * If you accidentally share your API keys, you must generate new ones on [portal.vipps.no](https://portal.vipps.no).